 The truth is, if you don't come off with a positive attitude exuding with those three qualities, hiring managers don't even tend to think you have a neutral attitude.
 They tend to err on the side of caution and assume you might actually have a negative and bad attitude.
 Never underestimate the power of a positive attitude.
 Hiring managers will almost always say they would rather train hard skills than try to train an attitude.

-People can feel other people’s true passion and excitement and you simply can’t compare to someone who walks in with a ton of passion and excitement if you do not – even if you have more skills and qualifications than that person has.
+other people's true passion and excitement and you simply can't compare to someone who walks in with a ton of passion and excitement if you do not – even if you have more skills and qualifications than that person has.

 Be conscious of how you think as you prepare for your job interview (and make sure you really do want to work for the company!)
 Before your interview, take about 10 minutes to sit quietly and don't think at all with your head about what you will say or not say.

 To help chase your thoughts away, take six slow deep breaths and only concentrate on your breath going in and out.
 Then, imagine yourself working at this company and experiencing all the good things you think you will experience there.
 Let yourself truly feel the excitement you would have if you got the job.
 Visualize it, feel it, and get immersed in it.

 Now that you have done this, when you go to your interview and are waiting to be taken in, take some deep breaths and mentally put yourself back in those thoughts and in that place.
 Focus on staying there and when you get in your interview just start speaking from your heart.
 There is no excitement, enthusiasm, nor passion that can come out of your head – it all comes from your heart.
 If hiring managers can feel that energy coming from you (not just hear words) it will give you a huge edge in winning the job offer.

 This post was originally published at an earlier date.